Liyuhui-12/EAGLE/README.md

   <img src="./figs/eagle2_t0.jpg" alt="benchmark" width="790">
 </p>

 EAGLE (Extrapolation Algorithm for Greater Language-model Efficiency) is a new baseline for fast decoding of Large Language Models (LLMs) with provable performance maintenance.
 This approach involves extrapolating the second-top-layer contextual feature vectors of LLMs, enabling a significant boost in generation efficiency.
-EAGLE-2 uses the confidence scores from the draft model to approximate acceptance rates, dynamically adjusting the draft tree structure, which further enhances performance.

 - EAGLE is:
 	- certified by the <a href="https://github.com/hemingkx/Spec-Bench/blob/main/Leaderboard.md"><b>third-party</b></a> evaluation as the **fastest** speculative method so far.